glentner/SLiPy/README.md

 	str(Spectrum)
 	```

-	Also, you can access the spectrum data via indexing.
-There are multiple
+	Also, you can access the spectrum data via "index" notation.
+The behavior
-	ways this can work.
-In the following examples `s` is a spectrum object.
+	is not the same though.
+See the below interactive demonstration.

 	```python
 	In [1]: from slipy import Spectrum \